Motion115/UI-detection/README.md

 ### OCR for text extraction

 There are numerours models of this kind.
-For keeping it simple, we do not attempt to retrain one, instead, we intend to use [easyOCR](https://github.com/JaidedAI/EasyOCR) as our model for extracting words from images.
+The information we need from this process is the content on each screen and the position of the text. [easyOCR](https://github.com/JaidedAI/EasyOCR) seems fit for this task.
 Granted, the words obviously needed some semantic grouping, but to keep it simple, we should probably do it in the future.

+We record the top-left position of the text and the content of the text in csv files.
+The results will be made available when possible.
+To get a unifided position, we first reshape all the UI pictures to 800 * 400 (heigth * width).
+Besides, to avoid grasping information that is not context-dependent (eg. time, battery life etc.), we stripped the OCR result with height below 20px.

+After that, we need to generate the embedding for the texts.
+However, this is difficult since there are errors (quite a few) in the recognition, so pretrained models such as word2vec would fail to generate the embedding.

+For the record, the pre-trained model we use is from [gensim-data](https://github.com/RaRe-Technologies/gensim-data).
+To be specific, the **glove-wiki-gigaword-100** model.
+This might not be the best choice, yet 400000 distict words is good-enough to validate the idea.

+To address the no embedding issue, we ran a word-by-word sanity check which replaces the errors (mostly spelling error) with a word from the glove dictionary.
+After that, for each UI sample, we generated an embedding for that sample with dimension **100**.
+In case of multiple words, we used average embedding method, and for no-word cases, we simply leave the embedding as a zero vector.

 ### Embedding (or modal fusion)